CSE-110-Group-29/Electric-Pomato/specs/adrs/022021-bootstrap-sass.md

 ## Decision Outcome

-Chosen option: Bootstrap because although it does have more overhead compared to custom CSS (which can be customized later using SASS, choosing only the features we need) it gives us the best developer experience out of the three options with great adjustability and customizability.
+Chosen option: we chose the Bootstrap framework because it provides the best developer experience out of all three options.
+Although it has more overhead than Custom CSS does, we can still use SASS to prune undesired features.
+Thus, the great adjustability and customizability of this style sheet makes it overall the most auspicious choice for us.

 ## Pros and Cons of the Options <!-- optional -->

 ### Custom CSS

-- Good, because it provides the least overhead.
-Each line of CSS would ideally be important and **needed**.
+- Good because it provides the least overhead.
+There are no superfluous CSS lines - only what's important and **imperative** to our project.
-- Good, because it gives us complete control and customizability.
+- Good because it gives us complete control over customizability.
-- Bad, because adjustability and adaptability will be very difficult when our CSS is set in stone.
+- Bad because it becomes inflexible when our CSS is set in stone.
-- Bad, because small details will be very hard to cover and different css styles between developers may clash.
+- Bad because minutiae will be difficult to cover, and different CSS styles between developers may clash.
-- Bad, because scaling to mobile will be hard since we don't have mobile designs and have to come up with it ourselves.
+- Bad because it doesn't support mobile designs; we must design our own.

 ### Papercss

-- Good, because it is very developer friendly and does a lot for us.
+- Good because it is developer-friendly, fruitful, and efficacious.
-- Good, because it is easy to adjust and adapt since it is class based.
+- Good because it is class-based, making it easily adjustable and adaptable.
-- Bad, because it is very opinionated and while does a lot for us, won't give us complete customizability.
+- Bad because it is very opinionated.
+While provides a fulsome amount of benefits for us, it still doesn't give us complete customizability.
-- Bad, because there is no way to take only the components that we need, creating overhead and drop in performance.
+- Bad because there is no way to extract desired components, creating overhead and a decrease in performance.

 ### Bootstrap

-- Good, because it is very developer friendly and does a lot of styles for us.
+- Good because it is developer-friendly and provides a copious amount of styles for us.
-- Good, because the bootstrap grid will help us scale down to mobile very easily.
+- Good because the Bootstrap grid will facilitate scaling down to mobile.
-- Good, because the class based system enforces consistency and easy adaptability.
+- Good because the class-based system will enforce consistency and adaptability.
-- Good, because Sass gives us full customizability so that we can consistently define styles and rules overriding the default bootstrap variables to implement our custom design.
+- Good because Sass gives great control over customizability.
+We can consistently define styles and rules overriding the default Bootstrap variables.
+Additionally, we can implement our custom designs.
-- Bad, because there is also overhead which can impact performance, but this can be lessened by taking only the components we need using Sass imports in the final version.
+- Bad because it has overhead, which can impact performance, but this can be mitigated by taking only the components we need using Sass imports in the final version of our application.